GitMirroring/gnuboot/site/docs/install/index.md

 #### ThinkPad X60/X60S/X60T/T60 with Lenovo BIOS {#flashrom_lenovobios}

+**I forgot to actually add the flashrom patches in the Libreboot 20210522 release.
+When you see the notes below about `_sst` and `_mx`, for now just use the `util` archive from Libreboot 20160907.
+That release has a utils archive with pre-compiled flashrom binaries, including patches binaries for Macronix and SST flash chips on these machines.
+Bucts is also included, pre compiled.
+They are statically linked binaries, so they should work on any distro.
+Use those binaries, but with the ROM images from the Libreboot 20210522 release!**

 Here are a list of targets:

 * ThinkPad X60/X60S/X60T: flash the X60 ROM